 Linked by lagoons, this luxurious resort has an air of fantasy about it.
-El Gouna is not only an exquisite holiday resort but also a residential area with a vast range of villas, designed by world-famous architects, all boasting breathtaking views of the sea and the surrounding mountains.
+El Gouna is not only an exquisite holiday resort but also a residential area with a vast range of villas, designed by world-renowned architects, all boasting breath-taking views of the sea and the surrounding mountains.
 Its infrastructure caters to an active, yet relaxed and friendly lifestyle.

 El Gouna has a wide variety of shopping for those on holiday to enjoy, ranging from typical Egyptian souvenirs, antiques and art to exotic oriental furniture and hand-made Turkish lamps.
 There is also a selection of chic shops for clothing and furniture.
 Along the marina boardwalk there are international brands and boutiques offering a taste of Europe.

-El Gouna has two tourist districts, namely Kafr El Gouna and Abu Tig Marina, as well as many prominent hotel chains, all offering a wide variety of some of the world's finest cuisines, from Indian to Thai, French, Belgian, Chinese, German, Italian and much more.
+El Gouna has two prominent tourist districts, namely Kafr El Gouna and Abu Tig Marina, as well as many prominent hotel chains, all offering a wide variety of some of the world's finest cuisines, from Indian to Thai, French, Belgian, Chinese, German, Italian and much more.
 Not all local restaurants serve alcohol, but the food is excellent.
 El Gouna offers everything from relaxed marina-side bistros, seafood buffets and poolside eateries to five-star restaurants.

 Holidaymakers will find that El Gouna's nightlife is pulsing with variety and entertainment.
-The two main hubs of Kafr el Gouna and Abu Tig Marina offer the trendiest bars, cosy pubs, billiard bars, beach bars, karaoke cafes, and the infamous open-air disco.
-Places at the heart of the social scene include Studio 52, and Mangroovy Beach, which often organise live concerts and events, including Barbeque Beach parties.
+The two main hubs of Kafr el Gouna and Abu Tig Marina offer the trendiest bars, alongside cosy pubs, billiard bars, beach bars, karaoke cafes, and the infamous open-air disco.
+There are often live concerts and social events, including Barbeque Beach parties.